temporalio/documentation/docs/dev-guide/golang/project-setup.md

 ### Linux

-**How to install the Temporal CLI on Linux?**
+**How to install the Temporal CLI on Linux**

 Choose one of the following install methods to install the Temporal CLI on Linux:

-**Install the Temporal CLI with cURL.**
+**Install the Temporal CLI with cURL**

 ```bash
 curl -sSf https://temporal.download/cli.sh | sh
 ```

-**Install the Temporal CLI from CDN.**
+**Install the Temporal CLI from CDN**

 1. Select the platform and architecture needed.

-- Download for Linux amd64 → https://temporal.download/cli/archive/latest?platform=linux&arch=amd64
+- Download for Linux amd64: https://temporal.download/cli/archive/latest?platform=linux&arch=amd64
-- Download for Linux arm64 → https://temporal.download/cli/archive/latest?platform=linux&arch=arm64
+- Download for Linux arm64: https://temporal.download/cli/archive/latest?platform=linux&arch=arm64

 2. Extract the downloaded archive.